About the ELC Program

 The IB Learner Profile also plays a central role in the ELC program.
 Using the Learner Profile, children are guided to consider and embody the attributes of positive and successful learners, these being: communicator, risk-taker, balanced, inquirer, knowledgeable, reflective, open-minded, principled, caring, and thinker.

 Drawing from the Reggio Emilia philosophy which views the environment as the “third educator”, learning spaces within and outside the ELC are given careful consideration.
 Great attention has been given to the look and feel of the classrooms and other spaces within the centre.
 Children are encouraged to interact with a variety of materials, textures and modes of expression – inside and outside – to provide a multi-sensory learning environment.

 Students in the ELC enjoy all the benefits gained from the close proximity of the Junior School, including weekly library and music sessions with specialist teachers in the Junior School facilities and regular visits to other aspects of the Junior School such as the vegetable gardens and buddy visits with Junior School classes.
 Whilst embracing these opportunities, the ELC also maintains its own identity; maintaining an environment that honours and celebrates the unique phase of early childhood.
 The ELC has a separate, secure playground where our students can explore and inquire freely in a safe and supported environment.

 Parent involvement in the ELC program is central to its success.
 Educators seek to develop strong links between home and school, and to develop the program in partnership with parents and families.
 Communication is fundamental in building these links.
-Home/school communication is facilitated through: morning “settling in” time, welcoming parents into the classrooms to engage with displays and learning experiences, individual diaries, class blogs, scheduled parent/teacher interviews, annual Student Led Conferences, portfolios, email and daily face to face contact.
+Home/school communication is facilitated through: morning “settling in” time, welcoming parents into the classrooms to engage with displays and learning experiences, class SeeSaw feeds of daily experiences, scheduled parent/teacher interviews, annual Student Led Conferences, portfolios, email and daily face to face contact.